nshiab/simple-data-analysis/README.md

 It's the same code as the one you would run in a browser, except we use the _SimpleDB_ class instead of _SimpleWebDB_ and _loadData_ instead of _fetchData_.

-With NodeJS and other runtimes, more methods are available to load and write data from/to local files.
+With Node.js and other runtimes, more methods are available to load and write data from/to local files.
 Check the [SimpleTable class documentation](https://nshiab.github.io/simple-data-analysis/classes/SimpleTable.html).

 ```ts
 import { SimpleDB } from "simple-data-analysis"